Builders FirstSource, Inc. research snapshot

 Trend-following setup

-Watch for BLDR to reclaim $80.68, then $85.60, with stronger volume and no downgrade to 2026 sales or adjusted EBITDA guidance.
+Wait for BLDR to reclaim $67.76, then the 50-day moving average near $76.51, with stronger volume and no further downgrade to 2026 sales, margin, or adjusted EBITDA guidance.
 A stronger setup would pair price strength with improving housing starts and builder sentiment.

-A failed reclaim of the 200-day moving average area near $79.60 should reduce setup confidence because the stock would still be below key trend resistance.
+A failed reclaim of the $67.76 to $69.74 zone should reduce setup confidence because the stock would still be below key trend resistance and both moving averages.

 Mean-reversion setup

-If BLDR retests $72 to $75 without a new guidance cut, compare the reaction with homebuilder stocks, lumber prices, mortgage rates, and peer building-products distributors before treating the pullback as exhausted.
+If BLDR retests $65.10 without a new guidance cut, compare the reaction with homebuilder stocks, lumber prices, mortgage rates, and peer building-products distributors before treating the pullback as exhausted.

-Do not treat a lower price as automatically cheap if gross margin, order activity, or free cash flow guidance deteriorates at the same time.
+Do not treat a lower price as automatically cheap if gross margin, order activity, adjusted EBITDA, or free cash flow guidance deteriorates at the same time.

 Fundamental monitor

-Track Q2 2026 sales, core organic sales, gross margin, adjusted EBITDA, free cash flow, net debt to adjusted EBITDA, repurchase pace, commodity price assumptions, and management comments on single-family starts.
+Track Q3 2026 sales, core organic sales, gross margin, adjusted EBITDA, free cash flow, net debt to LTM adjusted EBITDA, repurchase pace, productivity savings, commodity price assumptions, and management comments on single-family starts.

-Position sizing should reflect housing-cycle leverage, net debt near 3.2x LTM adjusted EBITDA, and the possibility that buybacks made above current price reduce flexibility.
+Position sizing should reflect housing-cycle leverage, net debt near 3.6x LTM adjusted EBITDA, and the possibility that buybacks made above the current price reduce flexibility.

 Investment research summary